BBITWestin/CI-CD-Pipeline-Challenges/Auth/Auth-Challenges.md

 #### Disadvantages

-- Less scalable: When the number of users is high, how can we ensure were managing permissions for each user correctly.
+- Less scalable: When the number of users is high, how can we ensure we're managing permissions for each user correctly.

 ### Other Notes